chris-santiago/dpipes/docs/getting-started.md

 ## About

-`dPipes` is a Python package for creating Pythonic, modular data pipelines.
+`dPipes` is a Python package for creating **reusable, modular, and composable** data pipelines.
 It's small project that came out of the desire to turn this:

 ```py
 import pandas as pd